codykingham/pyling/README.md

 A directory is another word for a "folder".
 This director contains the following "sub"-directories.
 They are explained below in order of importance.

-1. [lessons](lessons) – contains the Jupyter notebooks from which I'll teach each lesson
+1. [chapters](chapters) – contains the Jupyter notebooks from which I'll teach each lesson
 2. [assignments](assignments) - contains the Jupter notebook assignments which you can submit for optional evaluation
 3. [BYOT](BYOT) – put the `.txt` file you want to use for the assignments here
 4. [data/texts](data/texts) – ready-made `.txt` files to put in BYOT if you don't want to use your own